-Active employees that are members of the Corona Firefighters Association IAFF Local # 3757 ("Member").
-This allowance is to be used for the") may purchase of nontaxable benefits and/or taxable benefits offered under the City of Corona Section 125 Cafeteria Plan ("Cafeteria Plan").
-The Member shall have the opportunity to make an election as to the allocationpurchase of the allowancebenefits during Open Enrollment for the upcoming plan year.
-Benefits available under the Cafeteria Plan are as follows:
+Active employees that are members of the Corona Firefighters Association IAFF Local # 3757 ("Member") may purchase nontaxable benefits offered under the City of Corona Section 125 Cafeteria Plan ("Cafeteria Plan").
+The Member shall have the opportunity to make an election as to the purchase of benefits during Open Enrollment for the upcoming plan year.
+Upon conclusion of the Open Enrollment period, the Member's election shall not be subject to change during the plan year.
+Any amounts remaining in the reimbursement accounts after the expiration of the reimbursement periods shall be forfeited.
+Please see the Cafeteria Plan for further details.